microsoft/data-accelerator/README.md

 ### Data Accelerator for Apache Spark
-[Data Accelerator](https://github.com/Microsoft/data-accelerator) for Apache Spark simplifies streaming of Big Data using Spark.
-It is used internally at Microsoft for processing streamed data from multiple products everyday, handling data volumes at Microsoft scale.
-It offers a no-code experience to build Rules and Alerts, as well as numerous productivity improvements to develop and manage Spark SQL jobs on Azure HDInsights.
+[Data Accelerator](https://github.com/Microsoft/data-accelerator) for Apache Spark democratizes streaming big data using Spark by offering several key features such as a no-code experience to set up a data pipeline as well as fast dev-test loop for creating complex logic.
+Our team has been using the project for two years within Microsoft for processing streamed data across many internal deployments handling data volumes at Microsoft scale.
+It offers an easy to use platform to learn and evaluate streaming needs and requirements.
+We are thrilled to share this project with the wider community as open source!

 <p align="center"><img style="float: center;" width="90%" src="https://github.com/Microsoft/data-accelerator/wiki/tutorials/images/readme3.PNG"></p>

 [Data Accelerator](https://github.com/Microsoft/data-accelerator) offers three level of experiences: